 As gut health improves, clinically we may see increased language, improved social interaction, better eye contact, improved mood, ability to tolerate transitions and decreased stimming.
 Although a complete naturopathic plan is necessary to address many other systems in the body, healing the gut first helps to increase the efficacy of the other therapies.

-Dr. Meghan Haggarty, Calgary Naturopathic Doctor is a Fellow of the Medical Academy of Pediatric Special Needs and is committed to working with patients and their families to create healthier lives for patients with Autism.
-She has 8 years of experience in the area we like to call “Pediatric Restorative Medicine”, using naturopathic medicine to help children restore their health.
+Dr. Meghan Haggarty, Calgary Naturopathic Doctor is a Fellow of the Medical Academy of Children’s Special Needs and is committed to working with patients and their families to create healthier lives for patients with Autism.
+She has 8 years of experience in the area we like to call “Children’s Restorative Medicine”, using naturopathic medicine to help children restore their health.